brian-carroll/elm_c_wasm/NOTES.md

   - GC_execute, GC_init_root, test_execute
   - Check stack is empty before major GC and GC_init_root
   - Deal with popping the last frame
-  - Wrapper needs to push a frame before it starts writing anything
+- [ ] Wrapper needs to push a frame before it starts writing args or anything else

 # Reducing encoding/decoding in the Elm Architecture